 Mike Krause is a senior advisor* in Bradley’s Governmental Affairs and Economic Development practice groups, where he represents clients before the executive and legislative branches of government in Tennessee.
 He also frequently serves clients in a consultative role, providing technical assistance regarding education and workforce issues to universities, philanthropic entities, municipalities, and a range of other organizations.

 Prior to joining the firm, Mike served for 14 years in Tennessee state government, holding senior leadership roles in two administrations.
-Most recently, he served as the executive director of the Tennessee Higher Education Commission, functioning as the state’s chief policy officer on all higher education matters, advocating for a $2 billion budget before the legislature and the executive branch.
-He was responsible for coordinating and submitting all recurring and nonrecurring funding requests to both the governor and the General Assembly; provided constant advocacy, advice and committee testimony throughout the budgeting process; launched multiple workforce training programs directly aligned with state economic development goals; and acted as the spokesperson for financial aid issues before federal agencies and Congress.
-Mike also served as the coordinator for all state higher education efforts relative to COVID-19, acting as the liaison between campuses and the Tennessee Department of Health and the governor’s Unified Command Group during the pandemic.
+Most recently, he served as the executive director of the Tennessee Higher Education Commission, functioning as the state’s chief policy officer on all higher education matters, advocating for a $2 billion budget before the legislature, and serving as the state administrator and regulator for all financial aid matters.
+In addition, Mike served as the coordinator for all state higher education efforts relative to the COVID-19 pandemic, acting as the liaison between campuses and the Tennessee Department of Health and the governor’s Unified Command Group.

 A frequent commentator in the media, his work has been covered by Politico, The Wall Street Journal, The New York Times, NPR and CNN.
 Before joining state government, Mike served for six years on active duty in the United States Army and an additional two years in the reserve components.